david-j-cox/NLP_for_VerbalBehavior/README.md

 # NLP_for_VerbalBehavior

-Natural language processing is refers to a suite of computational tecniques for developing insight into verbal behavior.
+Natural language processing refers to a suite of computational techniques for improving our understanding of verbal behavior.
 Skinner's book, Verbal Behavior, was a seminal text that outlined how an operant approach to verbal behavior can account for human language.
 Despite the prominence of written-textual behavior in current society, and the robust research literature on an operant approach to verbal behavior, surprisingly little research has been conducted on written-textual behavior.
 The purpose of this project is take an initial deep-dive into a quantitative, computational, and functional analysis of written-textual behavior.
-It can get no more meta than to do so on the book that outlined in detail a functional approach to verbal behavior.
+It arguably can not get any more meta than to take this initial deep dive on the book that outlined in detail a functional approach to verbal behavior.

 ### Prerequisites